rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 |Mouse                   | /dev/mouse             |
 |Virtual hard disk       | /dev/vd[a-z]           |

-The _devices_ are the files identifying the various hardware detected by the motherboard.
-These files are stored without `/dev`.
-The service which detects new devices and gives them names is called *udev*.

-They are identified by their type.
+The Linux kernel contains drivers for most hardware devices, and the naming convention (rule) for it is a service called `udev`.
 For more information, please see [here](https://www.kernel.org/doc/html/latest/admin-guide/devices.html).

 ### Device partition number